Birds of Australia - page structure

 Range and habitat information is generic and we make no claim that this is either accurate or up-to-date.
 For detailed information a field guide should be consulted or visit the appropriate Birds Australia birdline for recent sightings.

-Sightings are usually listed sorted by location; for a given location entries are in chronological order.
+Sightings are subdivided by race/subspecies; they are usually listed roughly chronologically; for a given location/area entries are also in chronological order.

 Photos are sorted again according to a few basic rules:

 If there are different races (=subspecies), these will form the highest-level subdivision.
-For race of any species, the subdivision is always by:
+For each race of any species, the subdivision is always by:

 Any of these sections can be subdivided again into:

 Each photo has a caption; many small photos hold links to larger versions of the same shot.
 The icon also holds a link to the larger version.
 Text in boldface Italics anywhere on the bird pages are clickable links.
 Clickable links almost always appear in italic font, also in photo captions.